TrainWeb.org Facebook Page

 by Chris Guenzler

-Sometimes I cannot be in two places at once and this was an example of that.
-On Saturday, I had to choose between riding and writing about the first Coaster train 631 to use Positive Train Control on a weekend train, or going to San Bernardino on opening day.
-I choose the Coaster and then called Robin Bowers to see if he wanted to ride out on Sunday and he said "Yes!"
+Since the ability to be in two places at the same time does not exist, I had to choose between riding and writing about the first Coaster train to use Positive Train Control on a weekend, or going to San Bernardino Downtown on opening day.
+I chose the Coaster then called Robin Bowers to see if he wanted to ride to San Bernardino on Sunday and he replied in the affirmative.

-I came up with a plan.
-On Sunday morning we met at the Santa Ana station and after checking with my fantastic Amtrak agent that the train was on time, I found Robin who told me that Metrolink ticket machine on the station side was not working, 0 for 2 with that machine this weekend.
-We crossed the pedestrian bridge and found the machine on that side then went down to wait for the train and since we were talking, the train snuck in without me taking a picture of it.
-We boarded the Pacific Surfliner cab car for a quick trip to Los Angeles but a picture before we arrived.
+On Sunday morning, we met at the Santa Ana station and after checking with my fantastic Amtrak agent that the train was on time, I found Robin who told me that Metrolink ticket machine on the station side was not working, 0 for 2 with that machine this weekend.
+We crossed the pedestrian bridge and found the machine on that side then went down to wait for the train and boarded the Pacific Surfliner cab car for a quick ride to Los Angeles.

-Pacific Surfliner 1761, the train that brought us to Los Angeles this morning.
+Pacific Surfliner 1761, the train that brought here this morning.

-The Southwest Chief made a beautiful picture this morning.
-We went down to the LA Metro subway and tapped our Metrolink Sunday passes and soon were trackside and aboard awaiting North Hollywood subway train which we took two stops to Pershing Sqaure and a visit to the World's Shortest Railroad, Angels Flight, which was back in operation.
+The sun shining on the Southwest Chief made for a beautiful picture.
+We went down to the LA Metro subway, tapped our Metrolink Sunday passes and soon were trackside and aboard the waiting North Hollywood subway train, which we rode two stops to Pershing Square and a visit to the World's Shortest Railroad, Angels Flight, which was back in operation.

-We detrained off the subway and I took this picture.
-We then walked to Angels Flight for a ride up and down.
+We detrained off the subway then walked to Angels Flight.

 Angels Flight History

-Angels Flight is a landmark 2 foot 6 inch narrow gauge funicular railway in the Bunker Hill district of Downtown Los Angeles, California.
+Angels Flight is a landmark 2 foot 6 inch narrow gauge funicular railway in the Bunker Hill district of Downtown Los Angeles.
 It has two funicular cars, Sinai and Olivet, running in opposite directions on a shared cable on the 298 foot long inclined railway.

 Although it was marketed primarily as a tourist novelty, it was frequently used by local workers to travel between the Downtown Historic Core and Bunker Hill.
 In 2015, the executive director of the nearby REDCAT arts centre described the railroad as an important "economic link", and there was pressure for the city to fund and re-open the railroad.